Instawork/hyperview/docs/reference_behavior_attributes.md

 ### `reload`

 The `reload` navigation action will re-request the current screen.
 This is similar to a reload button in a web browser.

+### `deep-link`

+The `deep-link` navigation action delegates the navigation to the operating system, in order to decide which app should open the given URL.

 ### `replace`